 Actually writing a blog post is hard.
 Editing a blog post is harder.
 Many people mistakenly assume that editing is simply striking through sentences that don’t work or fixing grammatical errors.
 Although sentence structure and grammar are both very important, editing is about seeing the piece as a whole and, sometimes, being willing to sacrifice words (and the hours it took to write them) for the sake of cohesion.

 I won’t explicitly tell you to check your spelling and grammar – you should be doing that anyway.
-I will, however, offer some suggestions on how to tighten up your writing so that it packs a punch and keeps your readers scrolling.
+I will, however, offer some self-editing tips and suggestions on how to tighten up your writing so that it packs a punch and keeps your readers scrolling.

 Few things are more jarring to read than repetition of certain words or phrases.
 Once you’re done with the first draft of your blog post, read through it and check for words that can be replaced to avoid repeating yourself.